Nova-UTD/navigator/docs/Planning/index.md

 ---

-## The planning subsystem takes real-time *perception* and *mapping* data and determines what our vehicle should do.
+## The planning subsystem takes real-time [*perception*](../Perception/index.md) and [*mapping*](../Mapping/index.md) data and determines what our vehicle should do.

-Our planning architecture relies on a unique layering of [cost maps](../system-overview.md#cost-maps) to traverse a representation of our environment and produce a "cost-effective" trajectory which ultimately translates to real-world actuation.
+Our planning architecture relies on a unique layering of [cost maps](../system-overview.md#cost-maps) to traverse a representation of our environment and produce a "cost-effective" trajectory which eventually translates to real-world actuation.